Revealing emergent human-like conceptual representations from language prediction: Results

-We then examined whether categories can be induced from the relative similarity between LLM-derived conceptual representations, using the human-labelled high-level categories from the THINGS database~\citep{hebart_things_2019}.
-Applying a prototype-based categorization approach (Methods~\ref{sec:methods-category}), we observed that LLM-derived representations consistently achieved high accuracy, reaching $92.25\%$ ($\pm 0.15\%$) with only 24 demonstrations, significantly outperforming static word embeddings ($77.88\%$) (see Supplementary Information SI 1.4 and Fig. S3c).
-A t-SNE visualization of these representations revealed notable differences in their similarity structures (Fig.~\ref{fig:similarity}c\textendash d).
-The LLM-derived conceptual representations formed distinct clusters corresponding to high-level categories, such as animals and food, while word embeddings exhibited less distinct category separation.
-Furthermore, LLM representations revealed broader distinctions, separating natural and animate concepts from man-made and inanimate ones.
-Among these groupings, human body parts clustered more closely with man-made objects than other animals do, while processed food appeared closer to natural and animate objects.
-These patterns align with previous findings on human mental representations~\citep{hebart_revealing_2020} and are prominent in LLM representations, underscoring the meaningful correspondence between LLM-derived conceptual structures and human knowledge.
+We then examined whether categories can be induced from the relative similarity between LLM-derived conceptual representations, using the human-labeled high-level categories from THINGS~\citep{stoinski_thingsplus_2024}.
+Applying a prototype-based categorization approach (\textit{Materials and Methods}), we observed that LLM-derived representations consistently achieved high accuracy, reaching $90.64\%$ ($\pm 0.28\%$) with only 24 demonstrations, significantly outperforming baseline embeddings (FastText $77.86\%$, sense vectors $85.13\%$).
+An alternative exemplar-based approach yielded comparable results (see \textit{SI Appendix}, section~\ref{si:results-categorization}; Fig.~\ref{fig:category} for full results, including those with an earlier version of the THINGS category set~\citep{hebart_things_2019} and all baseline comparisons), suggesting that LLM-derived representations support categorization under both views of concepts.
+A t-SNE visualization (Fig.~\ref{fig:similarity} \textit{C}--\textit{E}) showed that the LLM-derived conceptual representations formed clear clusters corresponding to high-level categories, such as animals and food, and also captured broader distinctions, separating natural and animate concepts from man-made and inanimate ones.
+Within these groupings, human body parts clustered more closely with man-made objects than other animals do, while processed food appeared closer to natural and animate objects.
+These patterns align with previous findings on human mental representations~\citep{hebart_revealing_2020} and are especially pronounced in LLM representations, underscoring their meaningful correspondence with human knowledge.